wwi17seb/software-engineering/02_smart_home/src/README.md

 **IDEA**:
 Use just one `FireAlertController` (`Singleton`?) which receives the whole `SmartHome` as an argument and can then take values of all `Sensor`'s it needs (`SmokeDetector`, `TemperatureSensor`, ...).
 This could make it easier to implement new features for `FireAlertController` in the future.

+**IDEA**:
+The `house` can be expanded by `floors` or other `house` related entities.
+This way specialized `rooms` like a `garage` can have their own classes and still be part of the `house`-package.

+**REMARK**:
+The `Voiceassistant` is currently part of the `kitchen`-package, because it's implemented that way and only works for `items` inside the `room` _kitchen_.
+In case the `Voiceassistant` gets new functionality that doesn't concearn the kitchen it has to have it's own `assistant`-package.
+(Why is it not in that package already?
+We love agile developement and want our code to be as easy to understand as possible.
+Because of this we decided to limit the `Voiceassitant` to only be responsible for controlling `items` in this specialized room.
+We have given some thought to the bigger picture already, but we argue that implementing things only serving a purpose in the future can be considered to be part of a waterfall approach and only complicate the code.)